 The mission of the English Language (EL) program in Jordan Public Schools is to teach all English Learners through context, content, and real-life situations at their ability level to become successful in both academic and social situations while maintaining a sense of identity and pride.
 All of our students need a strong command of the English language in order to achieve academically.
 The EL Program supports development of English competence needed for academic success and for life in a literate culture.
 Our EL teachers focus on vocabulary development, grammar and making highly academic English discussions more accessible to students.
-Based on the WIDA and ACCESS assessments, students who qualify for EL support will receive the intervention of English language skill development from a licensed EL teacher, in addition to the core instruction.
+Based on the W/APT and ACCESS assessments, students who qualify for EL support will receive the intervention of English language skill development from a licensed EL teacher, in addition to the core instruction.

 Students are assessed one time per year to measure their academic English proficiency in Language Arts, Mathematics, Social Studies, Science and Social Language.
-New students are assessed with the WIDA/ACCESS Placement Test.
+New students are assessed with the W/APT.
+W/APT stands for the WIDA/ACCESS Placement

+Test.
 It is an English language proficiency "screener" test given to incoming students who may be designated as English Learners, typically administered only to new students.
 It assists educators with programmatic placement decisions such as identification and placement of ELs.
+The W/APT is a component of WIDA's comprehensive assessment system.
 Assessing Comprehension and Communication in English State/to/State for English Learners (ACCESS for ELs) is a secure, large/scale English language proficiency assessment given to Kindergarten through 12th graders who have been identified as English Learners (ELs).
 It is given annually in Minnesota to monitor students' progress in acquiring academic English.